gradygolden/gradygolden/README.md

 <h1>Hello, I'm Grady </h1>
 <h2>👨‍💻 Cybersecurity Projects:</h2>
--This repository is in progress as I upload my projects over the next several weeks
+-This is a new page and I will be adding my projects to this repository over the next several weeks.

 -[Project Repository](https://github.com/gradygolden/Cybersecurity-Projects)

 <h2>📄 Certifications:</h2>
 -CompTIA Security+